reshufflehq/reshuffle-nlp-connector/README.md

 `npm install reshuffle-nlp-connector`

-This connector provides language detection and sentiment analysis.
+This is a [Reshuffle](dev.reshuffle.com) connector that provides language detection and sentiment analysis.

 #### Connector events
 N/A